Human Resources Dashboard Example

 Human Resources Dashboard Purpose: Monitor recruitment effectiveness and employee happiness.

-Who is a Human Resources Dashboard for?
+Who is a HR dashboard for?
 A Human Resources Manager or Head of People Operations.

-Why is a Human Resources Dashboard useful?
+Why is a HR metrics dashboard useful?
 A company’s human capital is one of its most valuable assets.
-As a Human Resources Manager, you’re in charge of nurturing the existing workforce and finding talent who will be a solid cultural and professional fit.
+As the team leader, you’re in charge of nurturing the existing workforce and finding talent who will be a solid cultural and professional fit.

 Action 1: Revise your external applicant sources.
 You want to invest in sources that fit your needs.
 If your external sources (e.g. recruitment agencies) are struggling with sourcing the right candidates, you may need to look into diversifying your sources of hire.
 Ask your existing employees about the right channels–they should be able to point you in the right direction.